jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

   return Empty
 ~~~~~~~~~~

-For example, processing CAA for the domain name "X.Y.Z" where there are
+For example, processing CAA for the Domain Name "X.Y.Z" where there are
 no CAA records at any level in the tree RelevantCAASet would have the
 following steps: